sinzii/drafts/coong_wallet.md

 Polkadot & Kusama ecosystem has seen a few wallet solutions out there with great UI/UX (SubWallet, Nova, Talisman, Enkrypt).
 On desktop, most of the solutions are browser extension-based wallet with which users need to install an extension in order to interact with dapps and networks.
 On mobile, most of the browsers do not support extensions, so users would need to install wallet mobile apps and then interact with dapp via Dapp Browser build inside the apps (SubWallet, Nova).
 We believe this creates an inconsistent experience for users on desktop & mobile since most of the dapps are website-based thus posing a barrier in onboarding new users to the ecosystem, especially for those who are new to or less-educated about crypto.

-As users, we love the website-based wallet experience that the [NEAR wallet](https://wallet.near.org/) bring to the NEAR ecosystem where users can connect to dapps using their favorite browsers and access their wallet smoothly inside the same browser on both desktop & mobile.
+As users, we love the website-based wallet experience that the [NEAR wallet](https://wallet.near.org/) bring to the NEAR ecosystem where users can connect to dapps using their favorite browsers while at same time can also access their wallet smoothly inside the same browser on both desktop & mobile.

 With that inspiration, we propose to build Coong, a website-based multi-chain wallet, to bring the similar experience to Polkadot & Kusama ecosystem with which we believe it will bring a huge benefits to both users & the ecosystem.